Skip to content

 Alfred Vail – co-inventor the morse code with Samuel Morse at Speedwell Ironworks in Morristown.
 Alfred Vail’s cousin, Theodore N. Vail, became the first president of American Telephone & Telegraph.

-Based on the agricultural census of 1850, Vail’s farm operation included seventy-three acres of improved land, whereas the rest was unimproved, a further reduction of the property usage.
-James’ will was important because it provided the first detailed interior layout of the house (how each room was used).
+Based on the agricultural census of 1850, Vail’s farm operation included seventy-three acres of improved land, whereas the rest was unimproved, further reducing property usage.
+James’ will was vital because it provided the first detailed interior layout of the house (how each room was used).
 His will primarily listed his wife Maria and his daughter Martha inheriting his estate.
 Martha’s name can be found today inscribed in the house’s attic.
-Martha died in 1853, before her mother Maria and only two years later (1855) Maria and Alfred, Martha’s widower husband sold the property to Morris Cohen of Hoboken, New Jersey.
+Martha died in 1853, before her mother Maria, and only two years later (1855), Maria and Alfred, Martha’s widower husband, sold the property to Morris Cohen of Hoboken, New Jersey.

 Morris Cohen